sergio-garkusha/Promin-App/README.md

 `npm run start` then w for web view

 The app makes use of Expo XDE.
 This allows to run app in many ways, including in browser for ease of development.
-Download "Expo Go" to run it on your phone, then scan a barcode that is generated when you run the app.
+Download "Expo" app to run it on Androin, or open Camera on iPhone - then scan a barcode that is generated when you run the app.

 ------
 ### Develop and try components